DataMagician/datamagician.github.io/_pages/about.md

 I am currently open to appropriate opportunities, although I'm in a bit of a difficult situation and will require a good amount of flexibility.

-{: .notice--danger}From here on, it's nothing but a really bad first draft, and I'll likely remove it once I get my resume page created
+From here on, it's nothing but a really bad first draft, and I'll likely remove it once I get my resume page created {: .notice--danger}

 # Overview of Qualifications
 I like to find and solve business "probms" using clear communication,